becooq81/PillKaBoo-HomePage/README.md

 #### Mobile Layer
 Users of PillKaBoo directly interact with Mobile Layer through `Google Talk Back` (screen reader).
 Mobile Layer built with `Flutter` building the application’s user interface and handling logical operations.
 The user interface implements accessibility features using `Google Talk Back`, enhancing the app’s usability for VI users, and is responsible for providing a better user experience.

 For Machine Learning, `TensorFlow Lite` and `Google’s ML Kit for Flutter` are integrated into the `Flutter` mobile application.
-Using `TensorFlow Lite` for a custom model to detect the liquid level and identify the liquid amount in the container while using`Google’s ML Kit for Flutter` Text Recognition and Barcode Detection for identifing the medication packaging.
+Using `TensorFlow Lite` for a YOLO model (trained with hand-crafted dataset) for bottle detection used when identifying the liquid amount in the container while using`Google’s ML Kit for Flutter` Text Recognition and Barcode Detection for identifing the medication packaging.

 > For more Mobile information 👉🏻 https://github.com/becooq81/PillKaBoo <br>